denten-books/plain-text/1-metaphor.md

 began to occupy virtual, figurative environments.
 The chapter draws on the archives from graphic design, literary theory, and computer science---fields that come into direct contact in the 1970s, 1980s, and 1990s.
-The trajectory from literal to metaphoric, immersive computing brings us to the speculative possibility of seemingly unmediated coupling between human a machine---a possibility that I would like to acknowledge and finally reject outright in the conclusion of the chapter.
-Despite the appeal to candor, I argue that the dream of direct immediacy can only conceal the nature of mediation.
+The trajectory from the conversational to the "direct" model of human-computer interaction points to the speculative possibility of seemingly unmediated coupling between human and machine---a possibility that I would like to acknowledge and finally reject outright in the conclusion of the chapter.
+The appeal to immediacy and immersion in the principles of "direct" manipulation conceals the nature of mediation.

 ## Verisimilitude